+Figure 1: P, NP, NP-hard, and NP-complete

-A language L is NP-hard (technically, NP-hard under Turing reductions) if NP $\subseteq$ PL.
-Informally, NP-hard means "at least as hard as any NP problem": if we had a black box for an NP-hard problem, we could use it to solve all NP problems in polynomial time.
-Also, L is NP-complete if L is NP-hard and $L \in$ NP.
-Informally, NP-complete problems are the hardest problems in NP.
+least as hard as any NP problem, under partial ordering by reductions."
+That is, if we had a black box for an NP-hard problem, we could use it to solve all NP problems in polynomial time.
+Also, L is NP-complete if L is NP-hard and $L \in \mathsf{NP}$ .
+Informally, NP-complete problems are the hardest problems in NP, in the sense that an efficient algorithm for any of them would yield efficient algorithms for all NP problems.
 (See Figure 2.1.)

 A priori, it's not completely obvious that NP-hard or NP-complete problems even exist.
-The great discovery of theoretical computer science in the 1970s was that hundreds of problems of practical importance fall into these classes.
+The great discovery of theoretical computer science in the 1970s was that hundreds of problems of practical importance fall into these classes-giving order to what had previously looked like a random assortment of incomparable hard problems.
 Indeed, among the real-world NP problems that aren't known to be in P, the great majority (though not all of them) are known to be NP-complete.